The 14 Era Structure of the Bible

 Assembling the story line of the Bible resembles the assembly of a puzzle.
 Without the picture on the box cover, you won’t know what you’re building, and you’ll quickly lose interest.
 Further, without the straight edges and corners you will not have a framework for all the other pieces in the box.

-The 14 Era graphic of the Bible provides a simple structure that builds the storyline of the Bible.
+The 14 Era graphic of the Bible provides a simple structure that builds the story of the Bible.
 Each era captures a passage of time and contains a vertical arrow which symbolizes God’s speaking and a horizontal arrow which symbolizes God’s action to fulfill what He has spoken.
 The simple graphics within each era capture the “big picture” action within that era.
 Connecting each era’s vertical and horizontal arrows reveal the narrative of the Bible.

 Let’s build the 14 Era framework.

 Patriarch Era Abraham, Isaac, and Jacob teach the newly liberated Hebrews God’s strategy for walking with Him by faith.
 The Patriarch Era begins in Genesis 11:27 and concludes in Genesis 50:26.
-The book of Job also occurs during the patriarchal era.

 Exodus Era God liberates the Hebrews from slavery just as He had promised Abraham in Genesis 15.
 He gives the Hebrews purpose and forms their identity by giving them instructions to follow, warnings to heed, and a sacrificial system to honor.
-These boundaries provide for their physical and spiritual well-being.
+These provide boundaries for their physical and spiritual well-being.
 Exodus, Leviticus, Numbers, and Deuteronomy narrate the Exodus Era.

 Judges Era Genesis, Exodus, Leviticus, Numbers, and Deuteronomy—the Book of the Law—provide the Hebrews with a roadmap for success or for failure.
 Failure to know the Book of the Law and live in light of God’s good character and His gracious promises characterize this people who are determined to do what’s right in their own eyes.
 Sadly, the Hebrews choose the path of disobedience and failure which results in their being diminished repeatedly by the very enemies they failed to remove from the land.
 The Judges Era is captured by the book of Judges and the book of Ruth.

 Divided Kingdom After King Solomon dies the Hebrew kingdom divides.
 Solomon’s son Rehoboam rules over the two southern tribes of Benjamin and Judah.
 Solomon’s former administrator, Jeroboam, becomes king of the ten northern tribes of Israel.
-Jeroboam disregards the Book of the Law and establishes a “new” religion.
-A large portion of the Old Testament, 2 Kings, 2 Chronicles, Obadiah, Joel, Jonah, Nahum, Amos, Hosea, Isaiah, Micah, Zephaniah, Habakkuk, and Jeremiah, compile the Divided Kingdom Era.
+Rehoboam disregards the Book of the Law and establishes a “new” religion.
+A large portion of the Old Testament, 2 Kings, 2 Chronicles, Obadiah, Joel, Jonah, Nahum, Amos, Hosea, Isaiah, Micah, Zephaniah, Habakkuh, and Jeremiah, compile the Divided Kingdom Era.

 Missions Era When God created humanity He gave them purpose—to be fruitful, multiply, and fill the whole earth with more image bearers.
 Sin altered His image-bearers, but it didn’t change their ability to multiply.
 They produced more broken and sinful image-bearers who need to be redeemed.
 When God inaugurated the church, He gave them purpose—a job to do.
 The majority of the book of Acts and the epistles describe the Missions Era.